 With less than a month to the mandate deadline, what advice would you give drivers who haven’t selected an e-log provider yet?

 The REAL deadline is for AOBRD installations.
-Before December 18th, 2017 drivers can choose either an AOBRD or an ELD.
-After the 18th, the AOBRD option is gone.
+Before Dec.
+18, 2017, drivers can choose either an AOBRD or an ELD.
+After Dec.
+18, the AOBRD option is gone.
 Drivers owe it to themselves to know the difference since our research indicates that small fleets and owner-operators will nearly all wish they had an AOBRD.

 So, what’s the big deal about AOBRDs?